ll2909/GAME4EXE_XAISEC2026/README.md

 ## Data
 SHA256 hashes of the Windows PE files used in the experiment are reported in the files malwares_samples_sha256.txt and the respective target goodware sha256 for each model under the "samples" folder.

+## License
+This work is under Attribution-NonCommercial-ShareAlike 4.0 International license.
+More information on LICENSE.md.